fluese/layerMapping/README.md

 The pipeline consists of following stages:
 01. Setup
 02. MP2RAGE background cleaning
-03. Resampling to 500 µm (only for hires option)
+03. Resampling to 500 µm (hires pipeline only)
 04. Imhomogeneity correction and skull stripping
-05. Registration of whole brain to slab data (optionally)
+05. Registration of whole brain to slab data (hires pipeline only)
-06. Regisration of additional to structural data (optionally)
+06. Regisration of additional to structural data (optionally -> should moved to the end for better overview)
-07. Weighted image combination of whole brain and slab data (optionally)
+07. Weighted image combination of whole brain and slab data (hires pipeline only)
 08. Atlas-guided tissue classification using MGDM
 09. Region extraction (left hemisphere)
 10. Crop volume (left hemisphere)